 This former exchange operator asked if there are “any legit darkweb gun sites.”

 However, none of the exchange operators from 2021 are still promoting their exchanges.

 What happened?
 It could be that just like the legitimate exchanges, they also experienced bank runs.
-As crypto prices fell, actors turned to these exchanges to dump it for fiat.
+As crypo prices fell, actors turned to these exchanges to dump it for fiat.
 They quickly ran out of their dollar reserves (or their operators also feared losses from buying more crypto), and they ended operations.

 But were there any new exchanges that took their place?
 We found four new exchanges advertised on forums from April to the end of June, which does not replace the number that vanished.

 With these exchanges gone, we anticipate that it will be harder for actors to swap currency.
-These exchanges are probably mostly used by less sophisticated actors, who will now be stuck without a way to swap funds (the more advanced cybercrime groups, we imagine, have more complex ways to exchange and launder money and they will undoubtably find ways to continue doing so).
+These exchanges are probably mostly used by less sophisticated actors, who will now be stuck without a way to swap funds (the more advanced cybercrime groups, we imagine, have more complex ways to exchange and launder money and they will undoubtedly find ways to continue doing so).

 We must note that while transactions on the underground are consummated in cryptocurrency, the price of items and services is generally in dollars.
 Therefore, actors that have been holding on to crypto have lost their purchasing power on the dark web, and now others have lost the ability to exchange currency.
 This drop in liquidity might lead to a slowdown of commerce on the underground.